In this tutorial, I’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.

 There’s a very good reason why I first covered how to add products to your store, before discussing the visual appearance of the entire thing.

-Quite frankly, without any products in the database, you wouldn’t be able to see the individual pages of the store in any representative form, so you wouldn’t be able to make sure that everything looks right.
+Quite frankly, without any products in the database, you wouldn’t be able to see the individual pages of the store in any representative form.
+You wouldn’t be able to make sure that everything looks right.

-But now that you do have most of your products added, we can make sure that things are in order from a purely visual standpoint.
+Now that you have most of your products added, we can make sure that things are in order from a purely visual standpoint.

 WooCommerce vs your current theme